deas/argocd-conductr/apps/infra/frcdrn/README.md

 ## Problem statement

-In Kubernetes, there are situations triggering node drainage that can easily get stuck ending up with nodes being `Ready` iand `unschedulable` while still running pods.
+In Kubernetes, there are situations triggering node drainage that can easily get stuck ending up with nodes being `Ready` and `unschedulable` while still running pods.

-We aim at automating away at least one common reason frequently hitting us: PodDisruptionBudgets
+We aim at automating away at least one common reason frequently hitting us: Unawareness of PodDisruptionBudgets

 [This manifest](./test/manifest-drainfail.yaml) illustrates the "trap".

-For us, this is often caused by unawareness.

 Openshift easily falls for it when machine config chooses to reboot.
 This usually happens when upgrading a cluster, but there are other situations as well.
 Another example is changing the global `Proxy` object.